MoonishaaA/Project-1/README.md

   - `deploy.sh`: Handles deployment of the image to the server.

 ### 5. **AWS Infrastructure**
-- **React Deployment Instance** (t2.medium):
-  - Runs Jenkins, Docker, Prometheus, Grafana, and AlertManager for efficient CI/CD and monitoring resources.
+  - Runs Jenkins, Docker, CI/CD and monitoring resources.
-- **React App Instance** (t2.micro):
-  - Dedicated to running the React app and Node Exporter.

 ### 6. **Monitoring and Alerts**
 - **Prometheus**: Collects metrics from the React App instance via Node Exporter.
 - **Grafana**: Visualizes metrics through dynamic dashboards.